statKim/robfpca/README.md

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-## Reproduced Simulation Results
+## Reproducible Simulation Results

-If you use `Simulation/simulation.R`, you can obtain reproduced results in our paper.
+If you use `Simulation/simulation.R`, you can obtain reproducible results in our paper.

 ## Reference